Every week, users add hundreds of applications to Connect4 pods.

 A number of software applications help make delivering proposals, onboarding clients and taking payments easy and efficient.
 Popular payment and proposal platforms include Ignition and Go Proposal.

 There are lots of options when it comes to offering your clients better ways to view reports and real-time cash flow analysis.
-The best reporting and forecasting tools on the market include Fathom, Clarity, Syft and Futrli.
+The best business advisory software reporting and forecasting tools on the market include Fathom, Clarity, Syft and Futrli.

 Finance options for the client of accounting practices are vast.
 Some of the more innovative solutions include the likes of Arex Markets invoice financing and Capitalise.